polart/katemas.me/src/content/pages/about.md

 ---
 title: My journey
 seo:
-  title: ICF Coach in Paris | Leadership in Tech | Helping You Unlock Your Potential
+  title: ICF Coach in Paris | Leadership in Tech | Unlock Your Potential
-  description: Discover the journey of an ICF coach with a leadership background in tech.
-Kate Mas is passionate about helping individuals unlock their full potential, create meaningful careers, and lead fulfilling lives.
-Learn more about her commitment to personal growth and transformation.
+  description: Discover the journey of ICF coach Kate Mas, passionate about helping individuals unlock their potential, build meaningful careers, and lead fulfilling lives.

   image:
     src: '/about.jpeg'
     alt: A person taking a step forward in a photo studio with a vibrant yellow background, symbolizing progress and new beginnings.